OutSystems/docs-odc/src/eap/building-apps/ui/creating-screens/create-screen-scratch.md

 ---
-summary: Screen is a building block of an app.
-You can create empty Screens or with some predefined content.
+summary: A Screen is a user interface (UI) element that contains other UI elements for users to interact.
 locale: en-us
 tags:
 guid: 7c01a3db-3807-4e86-bbbb-e88ba5c28346